martynbiz/advanced-bootstrap-blocks/readme.txt

 == Description ==

 This plugin adds flexible Bootstrap 4 blocks to the WordPress editor for creating custom page layouts using the Bootstrap grid.

 Are you using Advanced Bootstrap Blocks?
 Please [write a review](https://wordpress.org/plugins/advanced-bootstrap-blocks/#reviews)!

-== Blocks ==
+== Blocks & Features ==

 The following Bootstrap components are available: